SQL Server

 2. In the Password field, enter the user password.

-3. At the top of the CData Connect Add SQL Server Connection page, click Save & Test.
+3. At the top of the CData Connect Cloud Add SQL Server Connection page, click Save & Test.

 • If the connection test succeeds, a message indicates that your connection has been created.
+The Status on the Edit Connection page also changes to Authenticated.

 AzurePassword